danehobrecht/general-gnuledge/README.md

 <localhost> WORKGROUP<00>
 ```

-Connect to <localhost> in the iPhone files app.
+Connect to the local host I.P. address in the iPhone files app.

 Files > "..." > Connect to Server